 Having a Baby via Surrogacy: roadblocks and success

-Starting out – One day a friend casually mentioned that she had a cousin who had been donating eggs and now was interested in carrying a child for a couple.
+One day a friend casually mentioned that she had a cousin who had been donating eggs and now was interested in carrying a child for a couple.
 “Would you be interested in something like that?”
 Um.
 We hadn’t talked about it more than random comments about having kids, never actually discussing it in any detail.
 So, we talked and then met this person, this surrogate, not fully understanding what/why she wanted to do this.
 She was smart, caring, wise, and beautiful and had no ulterior motives.
 Amazing.
 And she liked us (thank goodness).
+Apparently wonderful people with visions of unlimited possibilities are thinking about surrogacy for gay parents even when the potential dads (and moms) aren’t.

 Time passed and we all grew close, our surrogate a part of our lives like any other auntie (because now she was our BFF in addition to giving us this amazing child).
 We waited to complete the Secondary Parent adoption because we knew that there’d be one more little person eventually.
 Two years later we were preggers again and went through all the same steps again.